Fall 2022 Admission

 1. Complete the online application.
 You must begin by clicking on “first time user account creation.”
 This will initiate the process and allow you to return to your application as needed.

-3. The three letters of recommendation may be either submitted via the online letter of reference system (screen #10 of the online application) or sent by regular mail to:
+4. The three letters of recommendation may be either submitted via the online letter of reference system or sent by regular mail to:

 Oregon State University - Cascades, 1500 SW Chandler Avenue, Bend, Oregon 97702.